Parent of a Future Doctor: Everything You Need to Know

 However, your child has the rest of their education and career to study biology, so if they have another passion, such as art, history, or computer science, college is the time to pursue it, as they won’t have time to do so in medical school or residency.
 Plus, admissions committees see hundreds of biological science majors, so your child’s application will stand out if they have a unique major.

-This decision comes fast, so take the time to research premed major options with your child so that they can enter college confident about their path.
+This decision comes quickly, so take the time to research premed major options with your child so they can enter college confident in their path.

 Hone Active Study Strategies